tanvi-shah02/python/README.md

 Hey guys!!

-you will find sorce code for different basic contents of python.
+you will find source code for different basic contents of python.